A Polynomial Decision for 3-SAT: Bounds on Computation

-Our process continues on analyzing the effort to Lift, Multiply Branches and the Addition of Label.
-Thereafter, we must analyze the whole process of writing the nested digraphs associated to each edge.
+Continue reviewing the effort to Lift, Multiply Branches and the Addition of Label.
+After that, we must analyze the whole process of writing the nested digraphs associated with each edge.

-\begin{proposition} Given a closed digraph, the operations Lifting, Adding Labels and Multiplying Branches are linearly bounded. \end{proposition} \begin{proof} Lifting only multiply the number of branching, tops or root by the number of arrows that converge to or diverge from the element.
+\begin{proposition} Given a closed digraph, the operations of Lifting, Adding Labels and Multiplying Branches are linearly bounded. \end{proposition} \begin{proof} Lifting together with Multiplication of branches multiply the number of any branching $a$ accordingly to the maximum of branches in $Up(a)$ or $Down(a)$.

-Adding Label adds a number of new label to, at most the number of edges in the closed digraph and its addition is bounded by the number of branching.

-Multiplication of branches is bounded by the maximum number of the branches that incide or iradiate from a branching. \end{proof}
+Adding Label adds several new labels to, at most the number of edges in the closed digraph its addition is bounded by the number of branching and Multiplication of branches is bounded by the maximum number of branches, that is, the maximum number if edges, $|V|^{3}$. \end{proof}

-\begin{proposition} The three operations of turning a closed digraph into a Linear Digraph are polynomially bounded. \end{proposition} \begin{proof} The addition of literals depends upon checking the set of branching.

-Lifting and Multiplication adds, in the worse case a number bounded by the cardinality of the set of branching. \end{proof}